aaronhelton/dw-quiz/README.md

 ## Installation

-1. Download the quizlet plugin
+1. Download the dw-quiz plugin
-2. Extract to your DokuWiki plugins directory: `lib/plugins/quizlet/`
+2. Extract to your DokuWiki plugins directory: `lib/plugins/dw-quiz/`
 3. Enable the plugin in DokuWiki admin panel

 ## Usage